- Naomi Stephens | Permaculture Designer

 Fennel

 Fennel is a great plant that can tolerate the windy nature of a balcony.
-It can also tolerate frost so it’s a reliable plant during the wintertime.
+It can also tolerate frost so it's a reliable winter plant.

-It can handle dry soil or drought, so if you forget to water, it’ll be forgiving.
+It can handle dry soil or drought, so it'll be forgiving if you forget to water it.

 The leaves can be dried and used as a natural insect repellant.